arlindohall/arlindohall.github.io/content/website.md

 some dynamic functionality in the future if I decide to.
 Also, I didn't want to learn a whole new tool (Jekyll themes) in order to be able to have a website that was really customized.

+Also, the way I've written this site to be all static HTML and JS/CSS, it will be really easy to move off Jekyll if I ever need to.
+The deploy could be as easy as `rsync` to a VPS running `nginx` if it had to be.
+The easy way to do something is always better than not doing it at all.